rocky/p5-B-DeparseTree/doc/notes.md

 name "egrent" got converted to "endgrent" which didn't happen in other shown entries?

-Also, it is easier to customize the entries as per Perl version nees.
+Having mappings from PP opcode to function makes it easier to customize the entries as required as the Perl version varies.
 In some versions, some ops we need to surround an the text from an operation with a "my", while in other versions that is not the case.
 It is clearer and simpler just to change table entries than it is to muck with OO lookup or doing subroutine assignments.

 # Format-spec driven fragment creation

-Conceptially what B::Deparse does is conceptually simple: it walks the optree building and combining string fragments at a parent node from its children.
-When you get to finish at the top node after walking the entire string you have the final resulting program.
+How `B::Deparse` works is conceptually simple: it walks the optree building and combining string fragments at node from the nodes' children.
+When you return from root or top node after walking the tree, you have a string representing the entire function or module that the root represents.

 However understanding what goes on inside a given node, is very haphazard.
 So if you have a bug somewhere, figuring out where there